arsalanmalik3579/learninggit/README.md

-This is my first pull request learning on github
+arsalan is trying its first pull request